Assortment Optimization under the Decision Forest Model: Optimization model

 \subsection{Problem definition}

-In this section, we briefly review the decision forest model of \cite{chen2019decision}, and then formally state the assortment optimization problem.
+We first briefly review the decision forest model of \cite{chen2019decision}, and then formally state the assortment optimization problem.
 We assume that there are $n$ products, indexed from 1 to $n$, and let $\Ncal = \{1,\dots,n\}$ denote the set of all products.
 An assortment $S$ corresponds to a subset of $\Ncal$.
-When offered $S$, a customer may choose to purchase one of the products in $S$, or to not purchase anything at all; we use the index 0 to denote the latter possibility, which we will also refer to as the no-purchase option.
+When offered $S$, a customer may choose to purchase one of the products in $S$, or to not purchase anything from $S$ at all; we use the index $0$ to denote the latter possibility, which we will also refer to as the no-purchase option or the outside option.

 The basic building block of the decision forest model is a purchase decision tree.
-A purchase decision tree is a directed binary tree, with each leaf node corresponding to an option in $\Ncal \cup \{0\}$, and each non-leaf (or \emph{split}) node corresponding to a product in $\Ncal$.
-We use $\splits(t)$ to denote the set of split nodes of tree $t$, and $\leaves(t)$ to denote the set of leaf nodes.
-We use $c(t,\ell)$ to denote the purchase decision of leaf $\ell$ of tree $t$, i.e., the option chosen by tree $t$ if the assortment is mapped to leaf $\ell$.
-We use $v(t,s)$ to denote the product that is checked at split node $s$ in tree $t$.

-Each tree represents the purchasing behavior of one type of customer.
+Each tree represents the purchasing behavior of one type of customer when presented with an assortment $S$.
 Specifically, for an assortment $S$, the customer behaves as follows: the customer starts at the root of the tree.
-The customer checks whether the product corresponding to the root node is contained in $S$; if it is, he proceeds to the left child, and if not, he proceeds to the right child.
-He then checks again with the product at the new node, and the process repeats, until the customer reaches a leaf; the option that is at the leaf represents the choice of that customer.
-Figure~\ref{figure:decision_tree_example} shows an example of a purchase decision tree being used to map an assortment to a purchase decision.
+The customer checks whether the product corresponding to the root node is contained in $S$; if it is, she proceeds to the left child, and if not, she proceeds to the right child.
+She then checks again with the product at the new node, and the process repeats, until the customer reaches a leaf; the option that is at the leaf represents the choice of that customer.
+Figure~\ref{figure:decision_tree_example} (left) shows an example of a purchase decision tree being used to map an assortment to a purchase decision.